 This will start the main menu of the Xink Exchange Connector Configuration:

-First you need to connect to your settings database.
-If you are using eMailSignature already (Xink Classic on-premises product), you just need to find your connection string to the settings database.
-Then add the connection string to the setup program as shown here:
+If you are using eMailSignature 'classic' already, you just need to find your connection string to the current settings database.

-If you do not have a local setting database, you need to create one in a local SQL Server.
+If you do not have a local setting database, you need to create a NEW database on a local SQL Server.

 This is easy - use this SQL create script to create it and you will need to construct the connection string yourself.